rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 # Face Recognition with FaceNet on Jetson Nano
 This repository documents a facial recognition system implemented on an NVIDIA Jetson Nano.
 To complement the recognition system, a speaker recognition algorithm is developed.
 The Jetson Nano is used to be able to send outputs to IoT devices when recognising a person.
 In my case, I use the Logitech HD Pro C920 camera to obtain the images and sounds and two LEDs to simulate an output when a recognition is obtained.
-The programme can also be used on your personal computer, obtaining the images via the integrated webcam and without the need to illuminate LEDs.
+The program can also be used on your personal computer, obtaining the images via the integrated webcam and without the need to illuminate LEDs.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/92673739/152345376-8a5bf484-c6e1-4eec-87f3-931892c8a8c9.jpg" width="300"/>
 </p>

 ## Face Recognition
 The experiments are divided into face detection and face recognition algorithms.
 Both are started with older techniques (Viola-Jones and HOG in face detection and Eigenfaces, Fisherfaces and LBPH in face recognition).
-After obtaining and comparing the results, Single-Shot Detector and FaceNet are used for the final programme.
+After obtaining and comparing the results, Single-Shot Detector and FaceNet are used for the final program.

 ### first_tests.py
 In this file, face detection and recognition is carried out with the OpenCV and dlib libraries.
 These are the first tests carried out in the work, so the oldest techniques have been used, which are Haar Cascades (Viola-Jones) and HOG for detection and EigenFaces, Fisherfaces and LBP for recognition.